 Want to eat like a local on your next city adventure?
-Discover the highlights of the Paris, Reykjavik, Berlin, London, Milan and Seville food scenes.
+Discover the highlights of Europe's best urban food scenes, from Bristol to Berlin and further afield.

-For a city break with a difference, book an apartment where you can live - and eat - like a native...
+For a city break with a difference, book a destination where you can live and eat like a local...

 The French capital is still a city where locals shop little and often – fresh bread is bought once, if not twice, daily, and every neighbourhood is a foodie microcosm.
 In Montmartre, you’ll find the ‘bobo’ (bohemian-bourgeois) Rue des Martyrs, where you should stop for coffee or a brunch of Comté, ham and boiled egg at Café Marlette, with its wood and white-bricked walls, or a drink at La Fourmi (standing room only at the weekends).